bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/Documentation/README.md

 The 4 parallel resistors in the transmitter part can be replaced by a single 1W ~100 Ohm resistor.

 There are more components that are not that strict, I used f.i. a LM339 instead of the LM393 on my breadboard.
+In the schematic there are two BAT54S diodes but you can just use BAT46 for all.
+You can likely even pull off using 1N4148 everywhere.

-Furthermore the 4,7mH inductors are pretty huge, likely 4,7uH is the correct value (I used the latter value in my final designs).<br>
+Furthermore the 4,7mH inductors are pretty huge, likely 4,7uH is the correct value (I used the latter value in my final designs).<br> Probably someone got the multiplier wrong when decoding the value.

 One improvement to the circuit would be using optocouplers on the right side where you interface them with your logic.
 Without those in theory a voltage burst on the bus could destroy your Arduino or vice versa.